AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 The program iterates across these four sets of actions multiple times to accumulate information and determine the haplotype that each individual carries at each position along the genome.

 The basic rules of Mendelian inheritance and the segregation analysis are used in conjunction with all pedigree and genotype information to derive phase for as many alleles as possible under the assumption that each locus is inherited independently of its neighbours at this step.
-The segregation analysis algorithm is implemented in the **GeneProbForAlphaImpute** software (Kerr and Kinghorn, 1996 [3]_).
+The segregation analysis algorithm is a heuristic version of the geneprob algorithm (Kerr and Kinghorn, 1996 [3]_).

 Long-range phasing and haplotype library imputation, which are both implemented in the |ap| software (Hickey *et al*., 2011 [2]_), are used to derive the haplotypes that are carried by the individuals that are genotyped at high-density.
 Both long-range phasing and haplotype library imputation work by dividing the genome into genome regions, referred to as cores, and resolving the haplotypes within the cores for the individuals concerned.
 Cores of different lengths are used in several runs to phase each locus as part of overlapping cores and to facilitate the identification of phasing errors.
 These phasing steps generate a library of haplotypes for each core that are used later.